Sir Francis Hamilton, 1st Baronet, of Killock

 Sir Francis Hamilton, 1st Baronet, of Killock (1606–1673), also called of Castle Hamilton and of Killeshandra, was an Irish landowner and Member of the Irish Parliaments of 1640–1649 and 1661–1666.

 Birth and origins

-Francis was born in 1606, the eldest son of Claud Hamilton of Clonyn and his wife Jane Lauder.
+Francis was born in 1606, the eldest son of Claud Hamilton of Clonyn and his wife Janet Lauder.
 His father was the second son of Alexander Hamilton of Innerwick in Scotland.
 Francis was called "of Creichness" in Scotland and "of Clonyn" (County Cavan) in Ireland.
-Francis's mother was a daughter of Robert Lauder of the Bass in Scotland.
+Francis's mother was a daughter of Maurice Lauder, M.P., & Baillie Burgess of Dunbar in Haddingtonshire, Scotland by his third wife Alison Cass.

 Ulster Plantation

 On 23 June 1610 Francis's grandfather Alexander was granted the great (2000 acres) proportion of Clonyn, also known as Tagleagh, in the Tullaghchinko (also called Tollochonee) precinct, County Cavan.
 This plantation precinct corresponds to the modern barony of Tullyhunco.
 He never came to see this proportion and his son Claud, Francis's father, took over its possession.